VORPCORE/vorp_core-lua/README.md

 ## VORPcore Lua version
 VORP CORE for RedM made in LUA!
-Finally!!
+Finally

 If you have the C# version of the core and want to replace it, it's just drag and drop.
 Everything works without having to change anything!